 Best Upscale Hotel In Shinjuku – Hyatt Regency Tokyo

-If you’re looking for an elegant, upscale place to lay your head while you’re visiting Tokyo, look no further than this wonderful hotel.
+If you’re looking for an elegant, upscale place to lay your head while you’re visiting Tokyo (see also ‘Best Time To Visit Tokyo‘), look no further than this wonderful hotel.

 The staff here are known for always going above and beyond for customers, and no request is too much trouble.